WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 **WPC Python driver** contains APIs for interacting with the WPC USB-DAQ, Ethernet and Wifi-DAQ series products.

+**pywpc.pyd** is a Python based dll file which support on win10 x64.

 ## Quick Start

-The following is a simple example of using pywpc module to find all available devices.
+In the bellowing example, we use **pywpc** library to find all available WPC devices.

 ```python
 >>> from wpcsys import pywpc